Jazz Haven

 85 Lyme St Old Lyme, CT 06371

-Tagged With: April May Webb Quintet, Side Door Jazz Cllub
+Tagged With: Side Door Jazz Cllub, Yoko Miwa Trio

-Join us for a special night of jazz with Drummer Richard Barrata and his Sextet!
+Join us for a special night of jazz with pianist Paul Cornish and his Trio!

 By The Side Door Jazz Club